 - Nasal polyps

 - Cold-like symptoms for more than 10 days

 - Chronic fatigue

 - Intestinal and stomach problems

-Your ENT physician may refer you to have an allergy workup for inhalant allergens and if needed, allergy management.
-Your test will take up to 2 hours to complete and we will be able to inform you of the results at the conclusion of your test.
-The inhalant allergens we test for include: Dust, Mites, Molds, Pollens (weeds,trees,grasses) Epidermal (Animal dander,feathers,fur) Treatment for allergy is a minimum of three years.
+Your ENT physician may refer you to have an allergy work-up for inhalant allergens and if needed, allergy management.
+Your test will take up to two hours to complete and we will be able to inform you of the results at the conclusion of your test.
+The inhalant allergens we test for include: dust, mites, molds, pollens (weeds, trees, grasses) epidermal (animal dander, feathers, fur).
+Treatment for allergies requires a minimum of three years.

 Your ENT specialist will evaluate your history and physical examinations when he is considering allergies.
 To be certain of the diagnosis and prescribe effective treatment, findings are confirmed by tests that identify the specific offending antigen.